Baby Shower Registry: Complete 2026 Guide & Checklist

 What to Skip

-- Newborn shoes — They cannot walk.
+- Newborn shoes - They cannot walk.
 They do not need shoes.
+Save the closet space.

-- Wipe warmers — Most parents say these are useless and a breeding ground for bacteria.
+- Wipe warmers - Most parents say these are useless and a breeding ground for bacteria.
+Your baby will not notice the difference and you will be cleaning a small appliance forever.

-- Too many newborn-size clothes — Babies outgrow them in weeks, sometimes days.
+- Too many newborn-size clothes - Babies outgrow them in weeks, sometimes days.
+Many larger babies skip newborn size entirely.
+Get a few outfits and load up on 3-month and 6-month sizes instead.

 Group Gifts and Cash Funds for Big-Ticket Items

 Some of the most important baby items are expensive: strollers ($200-$1,000+), car seats ($150-$500), cribs ($200-$800), and glider chairs ($300-$1,500).
 Individual guests might not be able to afford these alone, but a group easily can.
+For a deeper read on how to organize a pool of contributors, our group gifting guide walks through the etiquette and the platform setup.

 Set up high-ticket items on your baby shower registry with the option for multiple people to contribute.
 On Ouish, you can create cash gift goals with a target amount.
 Friends and family contribute whatever they are comfortable with, and you can see the progress in real time.
 When the goal is reached, you buy exactly the model you researched and want.